House of M: World

 In this world, Magneto was attacked by Sentinels in Manhattan in 1979 (taking advantage of Marvel's sliding timescale policy, no heroes were active in the 1970s).
-At the end of the attack, Magneto revealed an alleged international anti-mutant conspiracy involving Richard M. Nixon.
+At the end of the attack, Magneto revealed an alleged international anti-mutant conspiracy involving Richard Nixon.
 As a result, Magneto was granted sovereignty of the island of Genosha as the leader of the world's mutants.
 Another result was that the protection of mutant life was judged to be the first worry of all laws (as a result, stem cell research on mutant embryos is illegal, but stem cell research on altered human embryos is permitted).
 Because of this, the world is a racist society, with mutants controlling governments, businesses, and culture, and humans (or "sapiens") are looked down on as inferior (essentially a reversal of the status quo in the mainstream Marvel Universe, where mutants are looked down on and despised instead).

-Some exceptions apply to "sapiens" who live with privileges like Carol Danvers (Ms. Marvel in Earth-616 continuity, but Captain Marvel in the World of M) and Peter Parker (Spider-Man).
+Some exceptions apply to "sapiens" who live with privileges like Carol Danvers (Captain Marvel) and Peter Parker (Spider-Man).
 Danvers is widely known to be a "sapiens," while Spider-Man is believed by the House of M world at large to be a mutant.